arsalwnn/Safe-security-system/README.md

 5. **Face Recognition** — The system checks if the person is authorized
 6. **Alert** — If unauthorized, saves evidence and sends Telegram + Email alerts

+## 🗂️ Dataset

+- 80 images collected and manually labeled using **LabelImg**
+- Split into train / validation / test sets
+- Custom YOLOv8 model trained from scratch to detect safes
 ---

 ## 🛠️ Tech Stack